discoproject/disco/doc/faq.rst

 My input files are stored in CSV / XML / XYZ format.
 What is the easiest to use them in Disco?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 If the format is textual, it may be possible to define a regular expression that can be used to extract input entries from the files.
-See :func:`disco_worker.re_reader` for more information.
+See :func:`disco.func.re_reader` for more information.